adamsmd/bib-scrape/README.md

 Limitations
 ================
+ - JSTOR imposes strict rate limiting.
+You may see `Error GETing` errors if you try to get the BibTeX for multiple papers in a row.

  - Basically don't trust the "title", "author" and "abstract" fields.
    Other fields will generally be right, but these fields often have Latex code that don't get preserved by the publishers.
 Though